 What else do we know?

-HTC has already said that the device will run Android software, meaning that all Google's usual familiar services will be present and correct - most likely with some HTC-flavoured additions and skins on top.
+HTC has already said that the device will run Android O, meaning that all Google's usual familiar services will be present and correct - and this will include some of HTC's own security tools on top.

 As for hardware though, we're still none the wiser - and HTC is got giving anything away just yet.